Post-Doctoral Researcher. Janis obtained his BSc and PhD in Earth Sciences from the University of Glasgow, completed a PhD in the

 his collaborations with the Fault Analysis Group during his MSc research on the structure of faults in the Ptolemais basin

 lignite mimes.
-Following the award of his PhD from UCD in 2016 on 3D fault zone achitecture in Kardia mine, Statos
+Following the award of his PhD from UCD in 2016 on 3D fault zone achitecture in Kardia mine, Stratos

-remained as a post-doctoral reseacher within the Fault Analysus group contributing to a number of projects.
-His current
+remained as a post-doctoral researcher within the Fault Analysus Group contributing to a number of projects, including our Quaff2 project and iCRAG research projects on

 TEL:+353 (0)1 716 2611